Complete List of Databases (A-Z)

 Points to the Past – Searchable primary source material: maps, photos, newspapers, manuscripts, pamphlets, portraits, sermons, poems, and more.
 For research, teaching and learning.

-RBdigital (formerly RBdigital, IndieFlix Zinio) – Convenient access to online magazines you can download for free and read on your computer, tablet, or smartphone; award-winning comedies, documentaries, drama, animation, shorts and classic TV; AND over 30,000 audioBooks titles.
-Download the RB Digital app to your tablet, smartphone, Kindle Fire or iPad.
-You can access the content directly on your computer browser and download ebooks and audiobooks onto your computer with the RB Digital Media Manager application.
+RBdigital (Entertainment & Magazines) – Convenient access to online magazines you can download for free and read on your computer, tablet, or smartphone; award-winning comedies, documentaries, drama, animation, shorts and classic TV.
 Create your account right in the app!

 Small Business Accelerator – The Small Business Accelerator offers free online access to reliable business information and tools for secondary market research for BC businesses and entrepreneurs.
 This initiative is led by UBC Library’s Irving K. Barber Learning Centre (Library card not required)